ganeshutah/Jove/README_colab.md

      ** I have found that only the contents of Jove/jove are necessary **

+     ** However you may wish to have also the Jove/machines subdir for prebuilt machines **

+     Then you can load machines as follows (for example):

+     dped1 = md2mc(src="File",
+      fname="/content/gdrive/My Drive/CS3100Spring20/Jove/machines/dfafiles/pedagogical1.dfa")

      You may delete the other files!

   4. Then proceed with browsing